mazehall/eintopf-php-dev/README.md

 ## Development ready

+- All extensions are compiled and ready for loading with docker-php-ext-enable
+- Popular external extensions mongo and redis installed
+- Composer and mail client installed
-Xdebug is enabled by default and can be used without further configuration.
+- xdebug enabled by default and usable without further configuration

 Full documentation of the development environment [here](https://hub.docker.com/r/tetraweb/php/).